Intended Learning Outcomes

 - perform techniques commonly used by physiotherapists to promote pulmonary ventilation

-- based on the patient’s pathophysiological condition, make clinical decisions to select the appropriate technique for improvement of lung volume or ventilation
+- based on the patient’s pathophysiological condition, make clinical decision on selection of the appropriate technique for improvement of lung volume or ventilation

 Role of Physiotherapy in Pre and post-surgical care